SleePracer/sleepracer.github.io/assets/md/rules.md

   * Hide as many UI elements you are comfortable with.
       * The only thing you really need is "Lap Time and Position", to see your car damage!
   * Make your own tunes and liveries.
-This will help you get invested in your playthrough and your cars!
+This will help you get invested in your playthrough!
   * Use cockpit view for extra immersion!